ataul-ui/dot-net-cloud-api/README.md

 since the code by itself is not going to be that relevant, I can attach a video of me sending a jwt token using postman to the azure function through azure api management

+How to build an OpenAPI Specification using YAML: https://www.youtube.com/watch?v=87ZFvJ7_-n0

 This is good tutorial: https://www.youtube.com/watch?v=mXXzpGKdAKs